To Beat the Band

 14. I found a gray hair last week.
 I plucked that sucker right out.

-15. I’ve been proposed to three times.
-I said yes once.
+15. I’ve been proposed to three times (though not all serious).
+I said yes once (though not at all seriously).

 16. My favorite spot in all of New York is at the clock in the main hall of Grand Central Terminal.